Insect: In beneficial roles

 Silkworms were domesticated for silk over 5,000 years ago.
 Here, silk cocoons are being unrolled.

 Pollination of flowering plants by insects including bees, butterflies, flies, and beetles, is economically important.
 The value of insect pollination of crops and fruit trees was estimated in 2021 to be about $34 billion in the US alone.

-Insects produce useful substances such as honey, wax, lacquer and silk.
+Insects produce useful substances such as honey, wax, lacquer silk, and carmine.
 Honey bees have been cultured by humans for thousands of years for honey.
 Beekeeping in pottery vessels began about 9,000 years ago in North Africa.
 The silkworm has greatly affected human history, as silk-driven trade established relationships between China and the rest of the world.

 Insects that feed on or parasitise other insects are beneficial to humans if they thereby reduce damage to agriculture and human structures.
 For example, aphids feed on crops, causing economic loss, but ladybugs feed on aphids, and can be used to control them.
 Insects account for the vast majority of insect consumption.

 Fly larvae (maggots) were formerly used to treat wounds to prevent or stop gangrene, as they would only consume dead flesh.
 This treatment is finding modern usage in some hospitals.
 Insects have gained attention as potential sources of drugs and other medicinal substances.
 Adult insects, such as crickets and insect larvae of various kinds, are commonly used as fishing bait.